-What’s not to Love about the Breville Infuser?
+What’s not to Love about the Infuser?

-There are a number of relatively minor complaints that we and others have had with this espresso maker.
+There are a number of relatively minor complaints that we, and others, have had with this espresso maker.

-Useless Cup Warmer
+Inadequate Cup Warmer

-Less than satisfactory Drip Tray
+Small Drip Tray

 Cannot extract and steam simultaneously

-Because the Infuser only has a single boiler it does not allow the user to steam the milk while the coffee is being extracted.
+Because Breville the Infuser is a single boiler machine it cannot steam milk and pull a shot simultaneously.
 This means that you have to steam your milk prior to pulling the shot.
-To be fair almost no other machines in this price bracket have double boilers which allow for simultaneous use, but it would be nice.
+To be fair, almost no other machines in this price bracket have double boilers which allow for simultaneous use, but it would be nice.